j3k0/ganomede-invitations/README.md

 ------------

  * Contains a store:
-   * "invitation-id" -> Invitation
+   * "invitation-id" -> Invitation serialized to JSON
-   * "username" -> Array of Invitation
+   * "username" -> Set of Invitation IDs where username is either receiver (to) or sender (from) of inivitation

-Each invitation is stored three times:
- * globally + once for each of the users.
- * mind that when removing an invitation.
+See #4 for details.

 AuthDB
 ------